 General info: This site contains no tracking links.
 It contains no statistics package that can follow you and/or me.
 There is a box with my latest tweets, I guess Twitter can deduct this site has visitors though.
 Possibly also Adobe/Typekit, as I'm using one of their fonts.
-There are no affiliate links and I am not being paid by anyone to think and/or write anything in particular.
 I often link out to relevant content instead of re-typing it myself.
 Click those links, then come back and continue reading.

 Disclaimer 1, for textual content: All textual content on this site is written by me, unless otherwise noted.
 I may or may not quote others.
 In such occasions I do try to make it clear "who" said "what", and ideally also "when" (though often not as important).
 All my textual content is licensed under the Creative Commons, as per outlined at the bottom of each page.

 Disclaimer 2, for images: As far as possible I try to use images/photos that I have taken myself, be it from my camera or via screenshots.
 The main exceptions to that are most often the dashing "hero" images on top of articles, that usually comes from Unsplash, but could come from other places and where the license allows me to use them.
 If you think I have used your image wrongly/incorrectly, please contact me and we can discuss (I will most likely just remove it).